PizzaExpress: Private to Public to Private again

 Za was a brand of PizzaExpress offering a more casual version of the pizzeria in the United Kingdom.
 The first restaurant was launched at the Fenchurch Street site in February 2019.
-The opening of Za is part of a five-year plan to refresh and improve the brand, called Future Express.
+The opening of Za was part of a five-year plan to refresh and improve the brand, called Future Express.
+Za ceased operation as a brand as of 2023.